Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 When George Tyler Bigelow graduated from Harvard

-to Maryland to gain a broader knowledge of the world through teaching.
-Upon
+sent to Maryland to gain a broader knowledge of the world through teaching.

-his return to Massachusetts, he read law in his father's office and was
+Upon his return to Massachusetts, he read law in his father's office and

-admitted to the bar in 1835.
-Bigelow served in both chambers of the state
+was admitted to the bar in 1835.
+Bigelow served in both chambers of the

-Supreme Judicial Court, where he eventually succeeded Lemuel Shaw as Chief
+the Supreme Judicial Court, where he eventually succeeded Lemuel Shaw as

 George Tyler Bigelow's roommate in college